 If the charger(s) is for the entire building, Blink can partner with the owners/HOA to bring Level 2 chargers to your building.
 Blink’s business plan is different from any other manufacturer.
 We create, supply, install, and maintain the chargers instead of leaving the guesswork to our customers.
 We enable owners to control hours of operation, remotely control chargers, and most importantly, to charge users for the electricity they consume.

-The station will charge each person as they use it, so only those who use the electricity pay for it.
+With the Blink Network, the EV charging station will charge each person as they use it, so only those who use the electricity pay for it.
 Neither the building owner, nor the other residents, would be paying for your fuel any more than you pay for their gas.

 Residents who drive an EV and want to charge from home in a condo or apartment garage may have to do their homework first, but can find a way to turn a “no” into a “yes”, which will ultimately benefit not only you, but other residents.